Ast3risk-ops/website/README.md

 This is my blog.
-It's cool.
+It's pretty cool.

 I made it with Hugo, as I suck at web design (I only know basic HTML and a lot of Markdown and BBCode).